-Calgary's past mayoral elections (39.4% in 2013), our examination of ballot roll-off is particularly well suited to this election.
+Since turnout in Calgary's 2017 mayoral race (58%) was very high, both in comparison to other municipalities (Edmonton's election on the same day saw a turnout of just 31.5%) and to Calgary's past mayoral elections (39.4% in 2013), our examination of ballot roll-off is particularly well suited to this election.
 In general, elections with high rates of turnout at the top of the ballot tend have high rates of roll-off to down-ballot elections.
 The assumption here is that a high-profile mayoral race will attract voters who might not otherwise participate.
 Compared to those who would vote regardless of the profile of the mayoral race, these less frequent voters are relatively unlikely to vote in down-ballot races.
 Calgary's 2017 roll-off rates are consistent with this argument.
-The aggregate roll-off rates from mayoral to school board elections in the election were higher (28.8%) than in Edmonton (14.3%) or than in Calgary in 2013 (20.9%) (City of Calgary 2013, 2017; City of Edmonton 2017).
-All else equal, higher roll-off rates create more statistical leverage with which to isolate the correlates of ballot completion, making this is a good case in which to study participation in school board elections.
+The aggregate roll-off rates from mayoral to school board elections in the election were higher (28.8%) than in Edmonton (14.3%) or than in Calgary in 2013 (20.9%) (City of Calgary, 2013, 2017; City of Edmonton, 2017).
+All else equal, higher roll-off rates create more statistical leverage with which to isolate the correlates of ballot completion, making this a good case in which to study participation in school board elections.8

 Analyzing roll-off rather than school board turnout allows us to disentangle the correlates of school board turnout from mayoral or council turnout; since every respondent in our sample who voted in school board elections also voted in the mayoral and council elections, a more straightforward analysis of school board turnout would be confounded by the factors that influence municipal election participation more generally.
 However, this approach comes at the cost of discarding those respondents who did not participate in the municipal election at all.
-We thus supplement the first analysis with a Heckman selection model, which is a two-stage modelling approach which explicitly models the process by which respondents choose to participate in the municipal election and then choose to complete their ballot by participating in the school board
+We thus supplement the first analysis with a Heckman selection model, which is a two-stage modelling approach that explicitly models the process by which respondents choose to participate in the municipal election and then choose to complete their ballot by participating in the school board race (Streb and Frederick, 2011).
+Our first-stage model captures a suite of sociodemographic and attitudinal variables known to be associated with municipal turnout.
+Our second-stage model is meant to identify those factors associated with school board turnout, in particular, and it includes the same explanatory variables as our roll-off analysis.
+This approach allows us to test the correlates of school board participation while explicitly modelling the process by which school board voters are selected from among those who are voting in the top-of-ballot mayoral race.